-On labor day, I labored the day away trying to find a restaurant that was open since the Taste of Colorado was only good for a beer or three.
+On Labor Day, I labored the day away, trying to find an open restaurant because the Taste of Colorado was only good for a beer or three.

 There was nothing to taste at the Taste of Colorado, so I opted to taste the Budweisers they had because I was not about to throw down 22-23 tickets (about $15) for a turkey leg when 15 tickets are $10.

 I have been to kaiten sushi possibly only 4x’s in Los Angeles in 14 years, although I ate sushi every week (sometimes 2-3x’s a week).

 If it Were Not for One Person, I Would Not Have Tried Sushi-rama

 If it were not for Mary who appeared to be the manager at Sushi-rama, I would not be writing this because Sushi-rama was not high on my list of places to try although after my experience with her, she got me going “woaaahhh” and wanting to give them a try.